 A few weeks ago I traveled to India to meet my family.
-We decided to travel to Manali for a weekend, and it was one of the best trips we took as a family.
+We decided to have a family trip to resort town, Manali for a weekend, and it was one of the best trips we took as a family.

 Manali is a popular tourist destination in India.
 It is famous for its towering peaks and beautiful terrain.
 People flock here from different parts of the country for their honeymoon, family vacations or backpacking.